tcorbettclark/website-src/content/pages/_my-tastes.md

-Title: My Machine Learning tastes and principles
-Date: 2019-01-01
-Category: machine-learning
-Tags: machine-learning, principles
-Slug: my-ml-tastes
-Status: published
-Summary: A description of my Machine Learning tastes in the form of some principles I endeavour to follow

 Whenever I read material on-line, one of the first things I want to know are the tastes and style of the author.
 So with that in mind, here are mine.

 Firstly, I’m a computer scientist and engineer, with an amateur love of mathematics.